-Join Dr. Thomas J. Lynch Jr., Fred Hutch president and director and Raisbeck Endowed Chair, on Friday, September 25, from noon to 1 p.m.
+Join Dr. Thomas J. Lynch Jr., Fred Hutch president and director and holder of the Raisbeck Endowed Chair, on Friday, September 25, from noon to 1 p.m.
 PDT for a President's Conversation about the dramatic ways COVID-19 is changing science — and not just for researchers focused on the coronavirus.

 Please RSVP by September 24.
 After you register, you will receive instructions for how to join the conversation by computer, tablet, or phone.